tom-seddon/ghouls-tng/README.md

     git submodule init
 	git submodule update

+(The source zip files that GitHub makes available are no good.
+The only supported way to build this project is to clone it from GitHub as above.)

 ## Build

 Run `make` in the working copy.
 (A `make.bat` is supplied for Windows, which will run the supplied copy of GNU Make.)

-The output is a .ssd file, `ghouls-tng.ssd`, suitable for use with an emulator.
+The output disk images are in the root of the working copy:

+* `ghouls-tng.ssd` - 80 track DFS disk image
+* `ghouls-tng.adl` - ADFS L disk image

-The output files can also be found in `beeb/ghouls-tng/y/`.
+The game files can also be found in .inf format in `beeb/ghouls-tng/y/`.
 If you use [BeebLink](https://github.com/tom-seddon/beeblink/), configure it so it can find this folder - the output will be available in drive Y of the ghouls-tng volume.